a9na/a9na/README.md

 [![Substack](https://img.shields.io/badge/Substack-%23006f5c.svg?style=for-the-badge&logo=substack&logoColor=FF6719)](https://ananovkovic.substack.com/)

+📚 Writing a book <strong>"The Everyday Equation: How Math Shapes Our Lives"</strong>.
+It reveals the beauty of mathematics, algorithms, and computer science in shaping our lives.
+From nature's patterns to AI and everyday technology, it uncovers the elegance and impact of math in the systems and innovations we rely on daily. <strong>First few chapters available soon!</strong> 😄🔜

 🧑‍🏫🧮 Currently developing a course <strong>Code & Play: Python for Kids</strong>, that teaches kids the wonders of computer science and programming using Python, aimed at inspiring the next generation of coders by making computer science approachable, creative, and exciting.

 [![Udemy](https://img.shields.io/badge/Udemy-A435F0?style=for-the-badge&logo=Udemy&logoColor=white)](https://www.udemy.com/course/draft/6311169/?instructorPreviewMode=guest)